 The Watershed Benefice Website is currently under reconstruction but here are some things to help you during lockdown. 😊

-We have now reverted to our partial opening pattern when there will be a service in each church in the Benefice once a fortnight for the time being as well as other services and events.
-We continue to offer worship, prayers and other events online as well; the details, the service sheets you will need and internet links are all provided on our Worship Online , Worship in Church and What’s On? pages.
+There is a service in each church in the Benefice once a fortnight as well as other services and events.
+We continue to offer Morning Worship and other events online as well; the details, the service sheets you will need and internet links are all provided on our Worship Online , Worship in Church and What’s On? pages.
 If you wish to enter the church for private prayer, please contact Rev Rachel Dale and she will make arrangements for you

 Please contact us to receive our weekly newsletter ‘Watershed News Plus’ by email.
 As well as services details, events and news, we often attach worship resources for use at home.